T4t4ru/Xray_scan/README.md

 Please note that the `system` function in C++ may present potential security issues.
 You may need to replace this function with safer options such as `fork` and `exec'.

 The program has been tested and developed for use on Linux.
 If you are using a different operating system, you will need to adapt the code.
+The information provided here is for educational purposes only.
+It is not intended to be used in illegal activities or actions that violate the rights of other people or organizations.

+As the author, I am not responsible for any illegal actions related to the use of this information, and I do not support the illegal use of hacking skills and tools.

+Users who use this information for illegal purposes do so at their own risk and should be prepared for possible legal consequences.

+It is strongly recommended to use the acquired knowledge only for educational or legal purposes, for example, to strengthen the protection of your own computer system.

 ## License